Himitsu-de-Rune/Telegram-Voice-Message-Summarizer/README.md

-🎙️ Telegram Voice Message Summarizer
+# 🎙️ Telegram Voice Message Summarizer

 This project is a Telegram bot that converts voice messages into text and generates a short summary.

+---

-✨ Features
+## ✨ Features

-Converts Telegram voice messages (.ogg → .wav) using FFmpeg.
+-Converts Telegram voice messages (.ogg → .wav) using FFmpeg.

-Transcribes audio to text with Google Speech Recognition.
+-Transcribes audio to text with Google Speech Recognition.

-Summarizes long transcripts into concise text using a Hugging Face model (cointegrated/rut5-base-multitask).
+-Summarizes long transcripts into concise text using a Hugging Face model (cointegrated/rut5-base-multitask).

-Automatically deletes temporary audio files after processing.
+-Automatically deletes temporary audio files after processing.

-Built with Python and pyTelegramBotAPI.
+-Built with Python and pyTelegramBotAPI.

+---

-🛠️ Tech Stack
+## 🛠️ Tech Stack

-Python 3
+-Python 3

-FFmpeg

-SpeechRecognition
+-FFmpeg

+-SpeechRecognition

-Hugging Face Transformers (for summarization)
+-Hugging Face Transformers (for summarization)

-PyTelegramBotAPI (Telegram bot framework)
+-PyTelegramBotAPI (Telegram bot framework)

+---

-🚀 How it works
+## 🚀 How it works

-A user sends a voice message to the bot.
+-A user sends a voice message to the bot.

-The bot saves and converts it into .wav.
+-The bot saves and converts it into .wav.

-The audio is transcribed into text.
+-The audio is transcribed into text.

-The text is summarized by a local Hugging Face model.
+-The text is summarized by a local Hugging Face model.

-The user receives a short, meaningful summary.
+-The user receives a short, meaningful summary.